2.4 Using and Choosing GenAI Tools

 - Stop: Take a moment to glance through the genAI output to highlight claims that are and are not documented.

 - Investigate the source: For claims that have not been documented, complete the research to verify the information and document the source.
 For claims that have citations, check the source material.
 Has the claim been copied with or without quotations?
-Ensure the citations are accurate.
+Are the citations accurate and complete?

 - Find better coverage: If the claim does not accurately represent the idea you want to convey, search for a better source.